conorwalker/tsa_pairhmm/README.md

 DOI: [insert DOI]

 Code in this reposistory is modified from the four-point aligner (FPA) available here: https://github.com/ariloytynoja/fpa.
 Compilation and usage is the same as for the FPA.
+Developed and tested using Red Hat Enterprise Linux version 7.3.

 ---